telerik/xaml-docs/getting-started/installation/installation-installing-lib.md

 The LIB is __available as a NuGet__ package.
 Read how to get it in the {% if site.framework_name == 'WPF' %}[Installing Latest Internal Build NuGet Packages]({%slug installation-installing-from-nuget-wpf%}#installing-latest-internal-build-nuget-packages){% else %}[Installing Latest Internal Build NuGet Packages]({%slug installation-installing-from-nuget%}){% endif %} section of the documentation.

-Alternatively you can __download the LIB assemblies__ for your telerik.com account.
+Alternatively you can __download the LIB assemblies__ from your telerik.com account.

 1. Open the Download page of your telerik.com account.
 2. Find the Telerik UI for WPF product and open its download page.